YbicG/EventHandler/README.md

 ### Methods

 -  `EventHandler:FireEvent(Event: string, ...)`
+-  `EventHandler:FireBind(Event: string, ...)`

 Fires an event from the client or server, depending on the context.
 It ensures that events are fired within the usage limits and switches to backup events if necessary.

 - `EventHandler.OnEvent:Connect(Event: string, callback: (Player, ...) -> ())`

 Connects a callback function to an event.
+When the specified event is received, the callback is invoked with the event data.

+- `EventHandler.OnLocalEvent:Connect(Event: string, callback: (...) -> ())`

+Connects a callback function to an bindable event.
 When the specified event is received, the callback is invoked with the event data.

 - `EventHandler:FireEventToClient(Event: string, player, ...)`